sys-bio/ratesb_python/README.md

-# ratesb-python: Rate Law Analysis for SBML and Antimony Models
+# ratesb_python: Rate Law Analysis for SBML and Antimony Models

-`ratesb-python` is a Python package designed to analyze the rate laws in an SBML or Antimony model.
+`ratesb_python` is a Python package designed to analyze the rate laws in an SBML or Antimony model.
 It provides a user-friendly API to analyze your model and fetch warnings and errors.
-With `ratesb-python`, you can ensure that your models are robust and accurate.
+With `ratesb_python`, you can ensure that your models are robust and accurate.

 ## Features